upyog/UPYOG/core-services/egov-notification-sms/LOCALSETUP.md

 Message success delivery can be controlled using below properties
 - `sms.verify.response` (default: false)
 - `sms.print.response` (default: false)
-- `sms.verify.responseContains`
+- `sms.verify.response.contains`
 - `sms.success.codes` (default: 200, 201, 202)
 - `sms.error.codes`

-If you want to verify some text in the API call response set `sms.verify.response=true` and `sms.verify.responseContains` to the text that should be contained in the response
+If you want to verify some text in the API call response set `sms.verify.response=true` and `sms.verify.response.contains` to the text that should be contained in the response

 Special variables that are mapped